 6. What if the police conduct a warrantless search?

-A motion to suppress evidence is where you or your criminal defense attorney asks the court to exclude evidence because it was gathered from an illegal search.12 Note that the “exclusionary rule” is the law that states a judge should exclude evidence from a case if it was obtained illegally.
+A motion to suppress evidence is a pretrial motion where you or your criminal defense attorney asks the court to exclude evidence because it was gathered from an illegal search.12 Note that the “exclusionary rule” is the law that states a judge should exclude evidence from a case if it was obtained illegally.

 If a judge grants your motion, then the prosecutor is barred from using any evidence that was taken against the law.